bravethea/Corpus_platform_converter/README.md

 ## Output formats

 The intermediary output format is generated as JSON.
-The final output can be euther that JSON or any of the input formats
+The final output can be either JSON or any of the input formats (conll, vert, xml)

 ## Corntributors